party3ush/stock-market-sentiments/pre-processing of data.md

-# Stock Market Sentiment Analysis

-This repository contains code and data for performing sentiment analysis on stock market text data.
-The goal is to predict the sentiment (positive or negative) of stock market-related text using various machine learning models.

 ## Dataset

 The dataset used for sentiment analysis consists of two columns: 'Text' and 'Sentiment'.
 The 'Text' column contains the stock market-related text, while the 'Sentiment' column represents the sentiment of the text as either 1 (positive) or -1 (negative).